Pupil Premium Strategy – 2018-19

 Our pupils need to feel supported by adults they like and trust if they are to address their weaknesses in their learning.
 They need to be able to learn in small groups, or occasionally individually, when they have problems in a subject area.

-Our funding of the Assistant Headteacher, teaching assistants and intervention work across Key Stage 2 all contribute to pupils feeling supported and secure in their learning and in rising standards across the school.
+Our funding of the Assistant Headteacher, teaching assistants and intervention work across Key Stage 2 all contribute to pupils feeling supported and secure in their learning and in raising standards across the school.

 Staffing has been more stable since 2016 but it will take a while to ensure that all pupils have the necessary skills and knowledge to progress well.
 Pupil numbers in the Early Years and Key Stage 1 are causing concern.